TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of two negative numbers

 - Given: The calculator is turned on
-- When: Enter unary minus,
-  and then first "number",
-  and then enter "plus" operator, and enter unary minus, and then second "number", and press "equals".
+- When: Enter unary minus operator and then first "number", and then enter "plus" operator, and enter unary minus operator and then second "number", and press "equals".
 - Then: Display "added number" as the result.